 Place two portabella mushrooms on a baking tray lined with foil or a silicone mat (I love this quarter sheet one).
 Bake the mushrooms in a preheated oven for ten minutes.
 Drain any excess liquid, then crack an egg into each mushroom cup.
 Season with salt and pepper, then CAREFULLY return it to the oven, making sure not to spill any of the egg out of the mushroom.
 (If this happens, just let it cook as it falls, then scoop it afterwards – it won't look so pretty, but it will taste just the same!

 Bake for a further 10 minutes or until the egg white has set.
 Garnish with finely chopped fresh parsley.

 Baked Mushrooms with Eggs - easy #lowcarb breakfast recipe Click To Tweet

 - 2 portabella mushrooms, stem removed, wiped clean

 - 1 tbs chopped fresh flat-leaf parsley

 - Place the mushrooms on a baking tray lined with foil or silicone mat.
-Spray with olive oil spray and season with salt and pepper.
-Broil for 5 minutes.
+Bake for 10 minutes.

 5g net carbs per serving (whole recipe)